Hurricane Lane threatens Hawaii: What to know about the rare storm's path

 Hurricanes are rare in Hawaii, but Lane is expected to bring heavy rain and flooding, dangerous surf and strong winds as it continues to churn toward the islands.

-“It’s in the closest proximity to Hawaii that a storm of this strength has ever been,” Fox News’ Senior Meteorologist Janice Dean said.
+“It’s in the closest proximity to Hawaii that a storm of this strength has ever been,” Fox News’ senior meteorologist Janice Dean said.

 Read on for a look at its path, and what to know about the hurricane as it barrels closer to Hawaii.